313 Market Street

 This house sits on the south side of the 300 Block of Market Street.
 It has an interesting history.

-At one time it served as the home of James Carpenter, a blind dealer in chickens, eggs, butter and other farm items.
+In the late 1800s it served as the home of James Carpenter, a blind dealer in chickens, eggs, butter and other farm items.
 He lived here with his wife and son James.
 The elder Carpenter was last seen on December 10, 1893.
 It turns out that Mr. Carpenter was beaten with a two foot long heavy club; his throat was slashed severing the arteries, veins and much of the other tissue in his neck and his body was hauled almost a quarter of a mile on a stolen sled and dumped in the Tuscarora Creek.
-His son James Jr. was eventually charged with and convicted of the crime, having killed his father in the barn behind the house.
+His son James Jr. was eventually charged with and convicted of the crime, having killed his father in the shed behind the house.

 Sometime thereafter the property was known as the Elder Boarding House.
 Mrs. Elder took in boarders.